-Niagara University's College of Education has received approval from the New York State Education Department to offer a master of arts degree in developmental disabilities.
-The program, which is designed for individuals who are already employed by, or who seek employment in, agencies that provide services to individuals with developmental disabilities or other human service agencies, was developed with the guidance and expertise of community leaders in the field.
+The Developmental Disabilities program is designed for individuals who are already employed by, or who seek employment in, agencies that provide services to individuals with developmental disabilities or other human service agencies.
+This program was developed with the guidance and expertise of community leaders in the field.